-- definitions of musical terms. - that music is a cumulative and correlative experience. - that musical compositions are grouped in different genres. - that musical compositions are based on various tonal or key centers. - that there are distinct historical periods in music which impact and effect style. - that discourse within rehearsal will benefit the ensemble. - that music is a layered and cumulative experience with one concept building on the next. - that music is a universal language which has the power to bring people together. - that musically literate people do not limit themselves to certain styles of music, but rather are open to experiencing a wide variety of music genres. - that a person's ethnicity brings with it a unique musical tradition and inherent performance practices which should be valued.
+- musical terminology. - that music is a cumulative and correlative experience.

+- that musical compositions are grouped in different genres. - that musical compositions are based on various tonal or key centers. - that there are distinct historical periods in music which impact and affect style. - that discourse within rehearsal will benefit the ensemble. - that music is a layered and cumulative experience with one concept building on the next. - that music is a universal language which has the power to bring people together. - that musically literate people do not limit themselves to certain styles of music, but rather are open to experiencing a wide variety of music genres. - that a person's ethnicity brings with it a unique musical tradition and inherent performance practices which should be valued.

 - How does understanding music terminology directly affect performance? - Why are scales and chords an essential component of the musical vocabulary? - How can discourse within an ensemble rehearsal aid in awareness and progress of student performance? - How are musical genres defined? - Why are tonal centers used in music compositions?
-If a piece of music does not use a tonal center, why does it not? - What elements or attributes of music allow it to communicate where words fail? - How can a person benefit from experiencing a wide variety of musical styles and genres? - In what ways does traditional or indigenous music communicate specific cultural ideas? - How does knowing where a piece of music came from affect the performance of that music?
+If a piece of music does not use a tonal center, why not? - What elements or attributes of music allow it to communicate where words fail? - How can a person benefit from experiencing a wide variety of musical styles and genres? - In what ways does traditional or indigenous music communicate specific cultural ideas? - How does knowing where a piece of music came from affect the performance of that music?

-Students will know ...
+Students will know...

-- definitions of musical terminology. - scales, chords, and key signatures. - why musical vocabulary is essential to critical assessment. - certain identifiable genre characteristics. - relevant information about the country, culture and composer of the music they are learning. - how to engage in discourse about a piece or style of music.
+- definitions of musical terminology.

+- scales, chords, and key signatures.

+- why musical vocabulary is essential to critical assessment.

+- identifiable genre characteristics.

+- relevant information about the country, culture and composer of the music they are learning.